MikaCC/Udacity_DAND/Project 3 OpenStreetMap Data/ReadMe.md

 * `sample.osm`: sample data of the OSM file
 * `audit.py` : audit street, city and update their names
 * `data.py` : parse the data and build 5 seperate CSV files from OSM
-* `database.py` : create database from the CSV files
 * `mapparser.py` : find unique tags in the data
-* `query.py` : different queries about the database using SQL
 * `report.pdf` : pdf of this document
 * `sample.py` : extract sample data from the OSM file
 * `tags.py` : count number of top level tags